If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 [Wednesday 21 June : Boston, USA] Explored Boston thoroughly on foot.
 We followed the "Freedom Trail", a red line painted on roads and sidewalks that goes past all the important sights.
 We climbed 294 steps to the top of the Bunker Hill monument and watched a musket firing demonstration by a park ranger dressed as a colonial militiaman.
 There is a replica of the original Boston Tea Party ship moored in the waterfront area.

 Of course, back in the 1990's Boston was well known as the city in which the famous and long-running TV series Cheers was set.
 We duly visited the "Bull & Finch" bar in Beacon Street, ostensibly the setting for the series, but of course it was completely different inside.
 From across the road the Bull & Finch looks exactly the same as the fictional bar in Cheers, but the TV action was shot in a studio which bore no relation whatsoever to the inside of the bar in real life.
-This hasn't stopped the bar's owners from exploiting the connection with Cheers - in a side room of the bar there is a TV set which shows old episodes of the series non-stop, all day and all night, and all kinds of kitschy Cheers memorabilia are for sale.
+This hasn't stopped the bar's owners from exploiting the connection with Cheers - in a side room of the bar there is a TV set showing old episodes of the series non-stop, all day and all night, and all kinds of kitschy Cheers memorabilia is for sale.

 [Thursday 22 June : Boston, USA] Walked across the Charles River and had a look around MIT (Massachusetts Institute of Technology) and Harvard, two of the most prestigious universities in the world.
 Nearby we found Boston's Hard Rock Cafe, called the "Massachusetts Institute of Rock" - guess that would be MIR, not MIT.

 [Friday 23 June : New York, USA] Took the "T" (Boston's efficient partly-underground tram system) to the bus station and caught a greyhound bus south to New York.
 There was so much traffic on the turnpike that the bus driver abruptly turned off, doubled back and headed through the back streets of The Bronx and Haarlem.
-The broken streets, crumbling tenements and desolate housing projects we saw during that ride were in stark contrats to the glitzy shops of Manhattan ...
+The broken streets, crumbling tenements and desolate housing projects we saw during that ride were in stark contrast to the glitzy shops of Manhattan ...
 In Manhattan we walked around Central Park one last time.